How To Make Small Business Wellness Programs Work In 2023

 The majority of the companies in the United States are small businesses that employ fewer than ten people.
 In fact, half of all U.S. workers work in small businesses.
 Most of these workers have no access to a wellness program.

-First, small companies have a harder time proving a return on investment (ROI) based sheerly on the numbers.
+First, wellness programs for small companies have a harder time proving a return on investment (ROI) based purely on the numbers.
 Since ROI calculations from lower healthcare costs are easier and more accurate when calculated in large corporations, the majority of ROI studies and case studies have been completed on large companies.

 All wellness ROI data from reduced medical spending comes from evaluations of large companies, not small businesses.
 This does not mean that small business wellness doesn’t reduce healthcare costs, it just means that there are no published scientific studies showing this.